Hämeenlinna railway station: History

 Hämeenlinna railway station was the original terminus of the Finnish Main Line opened in 1862, being one of the oldest railway stations in Finland.
-The station soon became a significant centre point of traffic due to the water transport connections from the northern parts of the region to Hämeenlinna via the Lake Vanajavesi, as the canals built in Valkeakoski, Lempäälä and Kaivanto were completed in the early 1870's.
+The station soon became a significant centre point of traffic due to the water transport connections from the northern parts of the region to Hämeenlinna via the Lake Vanajavesi, as the canals built in Valkeakoski, Lempäälä and Kaivanto were completed in the early 1870s.
 As the railway line was further expanded northwards to Tampere, the status of Hämeenlinna station as a traffic centre decreased significantly.

 The original station building designed by architect Carl Albert Edelfelt was completed in the same year, but was destroyed during the Finnish Civil War in 1918.

 The current station building designed by architect Thure Hellström was completed in 1921.
 Stylewise the building represents Jugendstil (Art Nouveau), with some features of Renaissance and Baroque-influenced Classicism.
 The northern end of the station was badly damaged in a fire on January 22, 1984.

 A new railyard for freight trains was built at the eastern side of the station in 1996.
-The passenger train railyard was renewed in the late 1990's complete with a new underpass tunnel completed in 1999.
+The passenger train railyard was renewed in the late 1990s complete with a new underpass tunnel completed in 1999.